 To be considered as an applicant for admission at UNC Asheville, first-year candidates must submit:

 - Completed application for admission.

 - Non-refundable application fee of $75.
 This payment does not apply to other university fees.

-- Official high school transcripts, provided by the school, to UNC Asheville’s Office of Admissions and Financial Aid.
+- Official high school transcripts, provided by the school, to UNC Asheville’s Office of Admission and Financial Aid.

 - Home schooled applicants who are NC residents must submit a copy of the “Home School Eligibility Certification,” issued by the NC Division of Non-Public Instruction.
 Non-North Carolina residents must submit official documentation indicating the home school is approved to provide instruction.
 Official transcripts should include the notarized signature of the home school official.